NBISweden/bird-ringing/README.md

-- The "frontend" service in the development environment runs the development server with hot reloading, while in the production environment, it runs a production web server.
+- The "frontend" service in the development environment runs the development server with hot reloading, while in the production environment, it does nothing apart from checking to make sure the static site's file are present.

   - The development server is served by `npm run dev`.
-  - The production server built as an exported static site and served by a Caddy web server.
+  - The production server is built as an exported static site and served by a Caddy web server.
+The exported site is stored in the `frontend-vol` Docker volume.

 ## Database management